thanosades/starlights-app/README.md

 Demo [here](https://naughty-panini-63decd.netlify.app/).

 ## Description
-A MERN SPA where the user can add their favorite moments from their life and others can like or delete them.
+A MERN application in which the user can add their favorite moments from their life.
+Features "like" and "delete" functionality for every post.

 This is a monorepo, the `client` folder contains the React project and the `server` folder contains the Node/Express project.